-Emotionally, I find it to be a highly grounding and balancing oil.
+Emotionally, I find Cistus Oil to be highly grounding and balancing.
 Spiritually, I can see it being helpful during moments of prayer and meditation.

 Robbi Zeck indicates that Cistus Oil can be helpful in times of crisis, trauma and emotional pain.
 [Robbi Zeck, ND, The Blossoming Heart: Aromatherapy for Healing and Transformation (Victoria, Australia: Aroma Tours, 2008), 72.]

-See the Uses section for additional uses and applications.
+See the Benefits and Uses section for additional uses and applications.

 Common Method of Extraction